kstrckr/python_data_project/README.md

 4. Download the liquor sales source data either [from my dropbox](https://www.dropbox.com/s/db64nw579etnx72/iowa-liquor-sales.zip?dl=0) or if you have a kaggle account, [here](https://www.kaggle.com/residentmario/iowa-liquor-sales)
 5. Unzip the source data into project's `root/input/iowa-liquor-sales/`
 6. Run `seed_data.py`
     **This step can take a while, it will create the database, create the tables, then parse the data and insert it into several tables** - 2.2 million rows are being parsed and inserted.
+A mid-range 5 year old desktop takes ~150 seconds.
 7. After seeing the `database seeding took X seconds` launch Anaconda, either Navigator or Prompt.
     **A**.
 If using prompt, navigate to the project's root directory, run `jupyter notebook Iowa_liquor_data_vis.ipynb` **B**.
 If using navigator, launch Jupyter Notebook from the main menu and manually navigate to the project's root, click on `Iowa_liquor_data_vis.ipynb` to open the notebook